Cheer Stock Scheduled to Reverse Split on Tuesday, December 23rd (NASDAQ:CHR)

-Cheer Holding, Inc. (NASDAQ:CHR – Free Report)’s stock is scheduled to reverse split before the market opens on Tuesday, December 23rd.
+Shares of Cheer Holding, Inc. (NASDAQ:CHR – Free Report) are set to reverse split on Tuesday, December 23rd.
 The 1-50 reverse split was announced on Friday, December 19th.
-The number of shares owned by shareholders will be adjusted after the market closes on Monday, December 22nd.
+The number of shares owned by shareholders will be adjusted after the closing bell on Monday, December 22nd.

-Separately, Weiss Ratings reaffirmed a “sell (d)” rating on shares of Cheer in a research note on Wednesday, October 8th.
-One research analyst has rated the stock with a Sell rating, According to data from MarketBeat.com, the stock presently has a consensus rating of “Sell”.
+Separately, Weiss Ratings reissued a “sell (d)” rating on shares of Cheer in a report on Wednesday, October 8th.
+One equities research analyst has rated the stock with a Sell rating, According to data from MarketBeat, Cheer currently has a consensus rating of “Sell”.

-A hedge fund recently bought a new stake in Cheer stock.
-Groupe la Francaise acquired a new stake in Cheer Holding, Inc. (NASDAQ:CHR – Free Report) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm acquired 88,035 shares of the company’s stock, valued at approximately $117,000.
+A hedge fund recently bought a new position in Cheer stock.
+Groupe la Francaise acquired a new stake in shares of Cheer Holding, Inc. (NASDAQ:CHR – Free Report) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund acquired 88,035 shares of the company’s stock, valued at approximately $117,000.
 Groupe la Francaise owned approximately 0.76% of Cheer at the end of the most recent quarter.
-18.54% of the stock is owned by institutional investors.
+Institutional investors own 18.54% of the company’s stock.

 Cheer Holding, Inc, through its subsidiaries, provides advertisement and content production services in the People’s Republic of China.
 It operates through Cheers APP Internet Business and Traditional Media Businesses segments.
 The company also engages in mobile and online advertising, and media and entertainment businesses.
 In addition, it operates CHEERS app, an integrated e-commerce service with professionally produced content; CHEERS Video app, a media platform that engages users with content; and CHEERS e-Mall, an e-Mall app that offers products to the users through third party merchants through live streaming, online short videos, and online games.